-On June 19, 2008, SIGA entered into a letter agreement (as amended, the "Letter Agreement") that expired on June 19, 2010, with MacAndrews & Forbes LLC ("M&F"), a related party, for M&F's commitment to invest, at SIGA's discretion or at M&F's option, up to \$8 million in exchange for (i) SIGA common stock and (ii) warrants to purchase 40% of the number of SIGA shares acquired by M&F. In consideration for the commitment of M&F reflected in the Letter Agreement, on June 19, 2008, M&F received warrants to purchase 238,000 shares of SIGA common stock, initially exercisable at \$3.06 (the "Commitment Warrants").
+On June 19, 2008, SIGA entered into a letter agreement, as amended, (the "Letter Agreement") that expired on June 19, 2010, with M&F, a related party, for M&F's commitment to invest, at SIGA's discretion or at M&F's option, up to \$8 million in exchange for (i) SIGA common stock and (ii) warrants to purchase 40% of the number of SIGA shares acquired by M&F. In consideration for the commitment of M&F reflected in the Letter Agreement, on June 19, 2008, M&F received warrants to purchase 238,000 shares of SIGA common stock, initially exercisable at \$3.06 (the "Commitment Warrants").
 The Commitment Warrants were subject to anti-dilution adjustments and exercisable until June 19, 2012.
 On June 19, 2012, the Commitment Warrants were amended to extend expiration to June 19, 2014.
 Due to certain anti-dilution provisions, the Commitment Warrants are recorded as a liability, and consequently the "mark-to-market" adjustment to the fair value from the extended term was accounted for immediately upon modification.

 In 2009, SIGA issued to M&F 816,993 shares of common stock and 326,797 warrants to acquire common stock in exchange for total proceeds of \$2.5 million.
-The warrants are exercisable for a term of four years from issuance and had an exercise price of

-\$3.519 per share, prior to anti-dilution adjustments.
-On April 29, 2013, 202,451 of the aforementioned warrants issued in 2009 expired.
+The warrants were exercisable for a term of four years from issuance and had an exercise price of \$3.519 per share, prior to anti-dilution adjustments.
+In 2013, the warrants issued in 2009 expired.